Sketch/mushcode/README.md

 guest\_identity: Change the names of guests when they connect, based on custom mappings.
 Examples are given to bind guest names to IP addresses, produce pseudo-random names, and rotate through a fixed list (like on M\*U\*S\*H).

+where: A simple +where that sorts by unique location.
+The appearance is easily altered.